…in the eyes of Google.

 If you have multiple links from a domain, how did they get there?
 Are they followed links?
 Did you pay for them or are they from one of those crappy scraper sites that plague the Internet?

 What Can You Do About Paid Links?

-- If legit and contribute traffic, ask them to add a no follow attribute to the hyperlink (rel = “nofollow”), so that PageRank is not being passed and you can sleep easy in your bed knowing that the Google police won't come knocking at your door.
+Ideally, get them removed!
+If they are legitimate and contribute traffic, ask them to add a no-follow attribute to the hyperlink (rel = “nofollow”), so that PageRank is not being passed and you can sleep easy in your bed knowing that the Google police won't come knocking at your door.